james-judd/Dissertation-and-Smaller-Projects/Hamming Code/README.md

-Functions which transform strings of bits (of certain lengths) into Hamming code and decodes them again.
+A collection of functions which transform strings of bits (of certain lengths) into Hamming code and decodes them again.
 Includes functions to find and correct a single (incorrectly) flipped bit in the Hamming code.
 See specification for more details.